phc260/ColumbiaX-Robotics/RRT-Motion-Planing/README.md

 # Robot Arm Motion Planing based on Rapidly-exploring Random Trees
-Implement a Rapidly-exploring Random Tree (RRT) motion planner for the same 7-jointed robot arm.
+Implemented a Rapidly-exploring Random Tree (RRT) motion planner for the same 7-jointed robot arm with python and ROS (Robot Operating System).
 This will enable you to interactively maneuver the end-effector to the desired pose collidion-free.

+## Snapshots
 <img src="rrt-motion-planning.png">